awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/completing-prerequisite-steps.md

 1. Select the users, groups and roles you want to attach this policy to, and then choose **Attach Policy**\.

  The next time that a user or member of a group or role you selected accesses the AWS Marketplace website, they can perform the tasks associated with the private image build process\.

- There is also an IAM managed policy named AWSMarketplaceImageBuildFullAccess that can be used to provide all the permissions needed to use AWS Marketplace Private Image Build when using the AWS Command Line Interface \(AWS CLI\) or the AWS Marketplace Image Build Service API\.
-You can also use this managed policy as a baseline to grant more restrictive permissions \(than AWSMarketplaceFullAccess\) to AWS Marketplace Private Image Build website users\.
-You will also need to add permissions for IAM and AWS EC2\.

- You can also complete the prerequisite steps to building a private image by using the AWS Command Line Interface \(AWS CLI\)\.
-Details for using that approach are described in the API Reference section\.